bbaranoff/telco_story/README.md

   printf("%s\n", resp);
 }
 ```
-server.h (13 for sres, 25 for kc, 51 for rand)
+server.h (respect variable length : 13 for sres, 25 for kc, 51 for rand, and port from arch client-server)

 ```c
 /**